spacerecycler/screeps-ai/README.md

 Herein lies my Screeps AI that I have spent way too long on :ok_hand:

-_Warning: This code may or may not be my live running code._
+_Warning: Code here might be delayed from my actual running code in game._